2025 Solar Incentives Guide for North Greenbush, NY - Tax Credits & Rebates

 • Tax Credits: These credits are dollar-for-dollar reductions (not deductions) in how much in taxes you owe the federal government.

 • Net Metering: Make sure you speak with your North Greenbush utility company about signing a net metering agreement.
-This allows you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
-You might receive either a dollar-for-dollar credit or a percentage of the value.
+This will allow you to get a credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
+You may receive either a dollar-for-dollar credit or a percentage of the value.

 Best Regional Coverage